drug-design/course/docs/chapters/molecular-graphics.md

 ### Importance of Molecular Graphics
 *[nce]: New Chemical Entity: a compound not previously described.

-One of the most important things for the molecular modeler is to visualize molecular structures and interactions in order to calibrate his intuition and to develop a feeling of the structures concerned.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/importance-molecular-graphics-c5169cb6'><i class='fa fa-play' aria-hidden='true'></i></button>One of the most important things for the molecular modeler is to visualize molecular structures and interactions in order to calibrate his intuition and to develop a feeling of the structures concerned.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer